KBluePurple/NonAllocFlagGenerator/README.md

 - Easy to use

 ## Installation

+### NuGet
+1. Open the NuGet Package Manager in your IDE (e.g., Visual Studio)
+2. Search for `NonAllocFlagGenerator` in the NuGet Gallery
+3. Install the package
+---
+1. Open the terminal in your IDE
+2. Run the following command to install the package:
+   `dotnet add package NonAllocFlagGenerator --version 1.3.1`

+### Unity Package Manager
 1. Open the Package Manager in Unity (Window > Package Manager)
 2. Add the NonAllocFlagGenerator package using the following Git URL:
   `https://github.com/KBluePurple/NonAllocFlagGenerator.git?path=/Plugins#master`